joomengine/jcb-documentation/060-The-custom-dashboard-option-in-JCB.md

 ### Final Thoughts

 The **Custom Dashboard** feature is a major step toward flexibility in JCB.
-You now have the power to make your component’s backend truly **your own** — blending JCB’s automation with your design creativity.
+You now have the power to make your component's backend truly **your own** — blending JCB's automation with your design creativity.